Machine Explanations and Human Understanding: A Theoretical Framework of Human Understanding

-The distance between \foundation functions and their human approximations can be used as a measure for human understanding.
+\para{Measuring human understanding in empirical studies.} The distance between \foundation functions and their human approximations can be used as a measure for human understanding.
 Since human approximations are theoretical constructs that only exist in the human brain, we need to perform user studies to measure them.
 For example, we can ask a human to guess what the model would have predicted for a given input $X$; the human's answer $\humanyhat$ characterizes their \textit{local} understanding of the \decisionboundary.
 In the rest of the paper, one can interpret ``human understanding'' with this particular measurement of human approximations.
 Perfect human understanding thus refers to 100\% accuracy in such measurement.

-In the interest of space, we assume that the approximation functions remain static and examine a human's local understanding with our framework in the main paper; in other words, we assume that the human employs a consistent mental model for all instances and only reason about \humany, \humanu, \humanyhat.
-We note that improving human global understanding is often the actual goal in many applications, and encourage the reader to see discussions on global understanding in Appendix \secref{sec:global_understanding}.
-Table~\ref{tab:notation} summarizes the notations for core functions and human understandings.
+We assume that the human approximation remains static and examine a human's local understanding with our framework in the main paper.
+We note that improving human global understanding is often the actual goal in many applications, and add discussions on global understanding in Appendix~\ref{sec:global_understanding}.